ErnSur/UI-Toolkit-Plus/README.md

 # UI-Toolkit-Plus

 ### About
 Library mostly made of of extension methods.
-Created to cut down the boilerplate code, that I wrote in every UI Tollkit related scripts.
+Created to cut down the boilerplate code, that I wrote in every UI Toolkit related scripts.

 ### QAttribute Example